-This small island at the end of what’s left of the original Seven-Mile Bridge is a designated National Historic Landmark.
+This small island at the end of what’s left of the original Seven-Mile Bridge is also a designated National Historic Landmark.
 In the early 1900s, workers who built Henry Flagler’s railroad to Key West lived in an encampment here.

 They gave Marathon its name, the story goes, because building that original “bridge over the ocean” was such a marathon.

-For now, Pigeon Key is only accessible by boat because the old bridge is closed for repairs until sometime in 2022.
+For now, Pigeon Key is only accessible by boat on scheduled tours.
+(Soon a tram will replace the boat.)

 The Pigeon Key ferry leaves at 10 a.m., noon and 2 p.m. from Faro Blanco for $15 per person.
-In addition to a tour of the historic buildings, the island boasts some excellent snorkeling just offshore, nature hikes, bird watching, and fishing.
+In addition to a tour of the historic buildings, the island boasts some excellent snorkeling just offshore, bird watching, and fishing.
 Bring your own snorkel gear and dive flag and pack a picnic to make a day of it.
 The ferry dock at Faro Blanco is walking distance from the marina’s dinghy docks.
 Faro Blanco: 1996 Overseas Hwy, Marathon, FL 33050.
-Read more about the restoration of the Old Seven Mile Bridge
+Read more about the Old Seven Mile Bridge

 Restaurants and bars